Financing A Business Purchase Acquisition Loans | 7 Park Avenue Financial

 The government provides a guarantee to the banks.
 Many 7 Park Avenue Financial clients advise us they have seen the banks interpret those guidelines as they saw fit.

 In some cases, the use of the program eliminates the need for mortgage loans in a transaction, as real estate can be financed up to a maximum of 1 million dollars under the program.
-Intangible assets cannot be funded under the program although in the franchise finance area the government has made an exception and allowed franchise fees to be financed.
+Intangible assets can also be funded under the program although in the franchise finance area, the government has made an exception and allowed franchise fees to be financed.
 Business credit cards are often provided as a complement to these loans.

 FRANCHISE LOANS